princeton-ddss/totalview-itch.rs/README.md

 > the Apache Parquet format and use tools such as Apache Spark. -->

 ## Storage
-Lobste.rs aims to support a variety data storage options.
+Totalview-ITCH.rs aims to support a variety data storage options.
 We currently support writing to CSV and aim to support Parquet and Postgres in the need future.

 ### CSV